protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 ```

 ### Protocol upgrade
-Tools and browser extensions should detect IPFS content paths and resolve them directly over IPFS protocol.
+Tools and browser extensions can help detect IPFS content paths and resolve them directly over IPFS protocol.
 They should use HTTP gateway only as a fallback when no native implementation is available in order to ensure a smooth, backward-compatible transition.

 ## Native URLs